How to Prepare for Your SOC 2 Readiness Assessment

 3 Common Misconceptions Regarding Your SOC 2 Readiness Assessment

-We know better than most the effort that goes into designing a suitable control environment for your SOC 2 examination, which is why we always recommend readiness assessments prior to audit kickoff.
+We know better than most about an organization’s level of effort that goes into designing a suitable control environment that meets SOC 2 criteria, which is why we always recommend readiness assessments prior to audit kickoff.

 But when talking through this process with our clients, here are three things we’ve noticed organizations often misconstrue.